hermanjd/FYS-STK-4155-Project2/README.md

 # FYS-STK-4155-Project2

-Here lies the code developed to compare feed forward neural networks to Ordinary least squares and linear regression.
+Here lies the code developed to compare feed forward neural networks to Ordinary least squares and logistic regression.
 It's written in python 3 and you will need sklearn and numpy to run it.

 ## Structure
 Each experiment lies in its own folder labeld after the experiment named continiousFunction, binaryClassification and multiclassClassification.
 The data folder contains datafiles used by the programs.